XuriGe1995/3SHNet/README.md

   publisher={Elsevier}
   }
 ```
-Acknowledgement: We referred to the implementations of [vse_infty](https://github.com/woodfrog/vse_infty) and [SCAN](https://github.com/kuanghuei/SCAN) to build up our codebase.
+Acknowledgement: We referred to the implementations of [vse_infty](https://github.com/woodfrog/vse_infty) and [SCAN](https://github.com/kuanghuei/SCAN) to build up our codebase, thanks all.